 Wrapping It All Up

-- Sheltering your tax-inefficient investments in your retirement accounts can reduce dividend taxes and keep more money in your pocket.
+- Sheltering your tax-inefficient investments in your retirement accounts can reduce dividend taxes and help keep more money in your pocket.

 - Tax loss harvesting throughout the year, not just in December, can reduce your taxes and help increase your after-tax investment returns.